 This review attempted to evaluate the efficacy and safety of baclofen as a therapy for alcohol withdrawal syndrome (AWS) in people with alcoholism.

-Search date: the evidence is current to March 2017.
+The evidence is current to June 2019.

 Quality of the evidence

 The quality of the evidence from the studies was very low and results should be interpreted with caution.
 In the future, well-designed, double-blind (where neither the participant nor the researcher knows which treatment has been given until after the results have been collected) RCTs with large numbers of participants are required to test how effective and well tolerated baclofen is in people with AWS.

 No conclusions can be drawn about the efficacy and safety of baclofen for the management of alcohol withdrawal because we found insufficient and very low-quality evidence.

 Alcohol withdrawal syndrome (AWS) is a distressing and life-threatening condition that usually affects people who are alcohol dependent when they discontinue or decrease their alcohol consumption.
 Baclofen shows potential for rapidly reducing symptoms of severe AWS in people with alcoholism.
 Treatment with baclofen is easy to manage and rarely produces euphoria or other pleasant effects, or craving for the drug.
 This is an updated version of the original Cochrane Review first published in 2011 and last updated in 2017.

 To assess the efficacy and safety of baclofen for people with AWS.